 Mr Johnson said Redflow was at an important crossroad.
 “It has successfully designed, developed and commercialized the world’s smallest zinc-bromine flow battery – the 10kWh ZBM2,” he said.

 “We have been able to demonstrate that Redflow batteries work in the real world and have received significant interest in and commercial orders for the product.
-This has been clearly demonstrated by the 160+ batteries ordered to date by the NZ integrator, Hi-Tech Solutions, being progressively installed in a variety of on and off-grid communication tower sites spread across a Pacific island nation.
+This has been clearly demonstrated by the 160+ batteries ordered to date by the New Zealand integrator, Hitech Solutions, being progressively installed in a variety of on and off-grid communication tower sites spread across a Pacific island nation.

 “Our major issue today is not our battery technology, it is our ability to manufacture a sufficient number of complete batteries to give our customers the confidence to place significant orders….
 I’m pleased to report that the transfer of the Redflow-owned manufacturing equipment from North America to Thailand is progressing well and is on budget.
 We have partnered with a long-term supplier, MPTS, which will provide and manage the trained labour force required to operate the factory.